Harbour Information

 By about 1 hour before HW Liverpool the tidal stream also starts to ebb outwards at Puffin Island and so now the tidal stream is splitting at this point.
 This splitting point of the two ebb tides gradually moves down the Strait in a Southwesterly direction, passing the Swellies at about 4 hours after HW Liverpool.
 The splitting point continues to move down the Strait to a point just Southwest of Caernarfon by 5 1/2 hours after HW Liverpool, by which time the flood has once again entered the Southern end of the Strait and the whole process is repeated ad infinitum!

-Courtesy of Richard Jones, the Harbour Master at Caernarfon
+Courtesy of Richard Jones, a previous Harbour Master at Caernarfon

 History